inonvv/C/README.md

-# C
+# javascript
-exercise of C
+exercise of javascript